 PPP-REQ-406721/A-Central Portable Profile Version Number Check Error – No Connectivity

 If there is no connectivity with the PPPOffBoardClient when a Profile Version Check is to be performed, the PPPServer shall wait for connectivity to be re-established before performing the check.
-What happens if changed are made during this time?
+What happens if changes are made during this time?

 PPP-REQ-406722/A-Higher Content Vehicle